sbddesign/mandel/backend/README.md

 ## Persistent Storage

-The LDK Node data is now configured to persist across deployments using Render's persistent filesystem.
+The LDK Node data is now configured to persist across deployments using Render's persistent disk feature.
 This means:

 - ✅ **Channel state preserved** - Your Lightning channels won't be lost on redeploy
 - ✅ **Node identity maintained** - Your node's private keys and identity persist